Do Ghosts Consist of Matter? Ghosts Are Made of What Exactly?

 What about ghosts becoming visible, then disappearing?
 It's been noted that magnetic plasma can become translucent or transparent, depending upon its frequency.
 The lower the frequency, the more translucent and visible the plasma will become to the human eye.
 In similarity, the opacity of a see-through specter would fluctuate just like eye-witness reports, the ghost being able to appear and vanish right before one's eyes.
 Even more intriguing, perhaps the frame of mind of a disembodied spirit could change the frequency of the plasma body, making the apparition appear from dark to light!

 As of this writing, no one knows what ghosts are made of.
 Theories abound.
-It is possible that ghosts are made up of undiscovered particles.
+It is possible that ghosts are made up of undiscovered particles - a yet to be discovered energy.
 We'll have to wait and see...